Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: The case of the canonical scalar field and a perfect fluid

 \subsection{Results}

-In \Fref{fig:eewcsf}, we have illustrated the transition from inflation to the radiation dominated epoch by plotting the dimensionless energy density parameters $\Omega_{_{\phi}}$ and $\Omega_{_{\gamma}}$ for the three possible types of decay.
-We have also plotted the evolution of the first slow roll parameter $\epsilon$ and the equation of state parameter~$w$ for the entire system.
+In Fig.~\ref{fig:eewcsf}, we have illustrated the transition from inflation to the radiation dominated epoch by plotting the dimensionless energy density parameters $\Omega_{_{\phi}}$ and $\Omega_{_{\gamma}}$ for the two possible types of decay.
+We have also plotted the evolution of the first Hubble slow roll parameter $\epsilon$ and the equation of state parameter~$w$ for the entire system.
 Note that we have considered the quadratic potential~$V(\phi) =(m^2\, \phi^{2}/2)$, and have chosen suitable values for the parameters and initial conditions to achieve the desired behavior.

-And, in \Fref{fig:epscsf}, as in the case of the tachyon discussed in the text, we have plotted evolution of the amplitude of the individual and the total curvature perturbations, as well as the scalar power spectrum before and after the transition.
+And, in Fig.~\ref{fig:epscsf}, as in the case of the tachyon discussed in the text, we have plotted the evolution of the amplitudes of the individual and the total curvature perturbations, as well as the scalar power spectrum before and after the transition.

 It is evident from these two figures that the conclusions we had arrived at for the tachyon apply equally well to the case involving the canonical scalar field as well.